Reset Password

 The Church of Saint Demetrius of Solunsky, Thessaloniki

-The relics of the Saint were probably taken to Italy in the 12th century and returned to Thessaloniki only in 1978.
-The relics are housed in a silver shrine located in the underground crypt of the temple.
-The crypt is open throughout the day and during special services on Friday evenings.
+The Saint’s relics were likely taken to Italy in the 12th century and were only returned to Thessaloniki in 1978.
+Today, they are housed in a silver shrine within the temple.
+Below the altar lies the underground crypt – the exact place of the Saint’s martyrdom.
+The crypt is open to visitors throughout the day and during special services on Friday evenings.

 Church of Saint Demetrius opening hours